guide for how to build a window cornice

 We just got settled in our new house so, home improvements little by little.
 I layered my cross rug with this rug and I’m still looking for the perfect dining table.

-I’ve been on the hunt for a pot or basket for the base of the olive tree, some furniture we haven’t got around to buying yet and we have some other projects in the making, hope you stick around.
+I’ve been on the hunt for a nice pot or basket for the base of our artificial olive tree, some furniture we haven’t got around to buying yet and we have some other projects in the making.
 Of course, none of our pictures wouldn’t be complete without showcasing the kiddos decor 😉